A New Path Forward For All

 Do our part to help eradicate systemic racism and promote diversity in all ways:

-- Build on our existing pro-bono work with Year Up and DuSable Museum of African American History to support additional organizations that drive real change for people of color and their communities
+- Build on our existing pro-bono work with Year Up and DuSable Museum of African American History to support additional organizations that drive real change for BIPOC and their communities

-- Continue to participate in and financially support communications/PR industry initiatives including Diversity Advocacy Alliance, Page, LaGrant Foundation and more
+- Continue to participate in and financially support communications/PR industry initiatives including Diversity Advocacy Alliance, Page, The LAGRANT Foundation (TLF) and more

 - Commit to use more diverse partners and suppliers

 Collaborate with clients to help advance their DE+I goals: